jara001/f1tenth-rules/rules.md

 ### 2.5.4 Evaluation

-1. The first car that completes the designated number of laps (announced at the race) wins.
+1. The first car that completes 8 laps wins.
-2. There will be three referees.
+2. There will be two referees, one for each car.
-3. Two referees count the laps for each car, and the third is responsible for identifying the crashes.
+3. Each referee counts the lap for one car and is responsible for identifying the crashes.